History of bus transport in Hong Kong: Late 1970s: The Fleetline and the Victory

-Early 1980s: Race to the 3-axler, Dragons chasing the Mercedes
+Early 1980s: Three-axle Dragons and Two-axle Mercedes

 3-door Leyland Olympian, with one entrance and two exits.

 In the early 1980s, CMB and KMB acquired a number of second-hand buses from UK, but this time all of them were ex-London Transport Daimler/Leyland Fleetlines.

 In 1980, KMB started to evaluate air-conditioned double-deckers, but the trial was unsuccessful and the air-conditioners of the two buses (one Dennis Jubilant and one Leyland Victory Mark 2) were removed in 1983.

 In 1981, CMB and KMB introduced the first 12-metre 3-axle double-deckers (MCW Metrobus).
 Another three 12-metre 3-axle double-decker bus models were introduced in late 1981/early 1982, namely Volvo Ailsa B55, Dennis Dragon/Condor and Leyland Olympian, all except the Volvo Ailsa are second generation rear-engined double-deckers.

 In 1982, KMB finished the conversion of all of its buses to one-man operation.

 Following the end of restriction of buying new buses from countries of Commonwealth of Nations, KMB introduced one German-built Mercedes-Benz O305 double-decker in 1983.
 It was followed by another 40 in 1985.

-Late 1980s: It's too cool to be in an Olympian, yet cooler in a Falcon
+Late 1980s: The Olympian and the Falcon

 Kowloon Motor Bus MCW Metrobus at Sha Tin.

 In 1985, KMB upgraded its airport coach service by introducing air-conditioned Dennis Falcon, which had the air conditioner driven by the main engine.
 The service was later named the "Airbus" service.

 In 1986, KMB introduced the first 11-metre 3-axle double-deckers.
 These buses were designed with better manoeuvrability than 12-metre buses, with the feature of high capacity retained.

 KMB resumed the evaluation of air-conditioned double-decker in the late 1980s, unlike those evaluated in the early 1980s, all these buses evaluated had the air-conditioning directly driven by the main engine.
 In 1987, the trial of one air-conditioned MCW Metrobus was started, but it was unsuccessful and the bus had its air-conditioning removed.
 Later Leyland Bus delivered one air-conditioned Olympian to KMB and the bus entered service in 1988, it was successful and later KMB started to place orders of air-conditioned Olympians (the prototype Olympian was finally withdrawn in 2005 and was preserved).
 An air-conditioned Dennis Dragon, which was also successful, was evaluated by KMB in 1990.

-1990s: Interchanging when one saw the other's demise
+1990s: Evolution and the demise of CMB

 Kowloon Motor Bus Dennis Dragon, was retired by 2012.